 Use these links to jump to different sections:

-Regardless of the exact label, a DUI conviction can bring severe consequences to your life.
+Regardless of the label, a DUI conviction will have serious consequences for the rest of your life.

 If you’ve been charged with a DUI, you might be wondering: